ccswbs/UoGd7-Training/README.md

 ## Contributing to the Training Module

 The University of Guelph Business Web & Development Solutions department strives to provide top notch documentation to users.
-In order to help us improvde this docume
+In order to help us improvde this documentation you can submit an email to ccs-websolutions@uoguelph.ca with your feedback or you can follow the steps below to directly contribute to the training documentation.

-If you want to contribute to this module, you have a few options:
+If you want to directly contribute to this module, you have a few options:

 1. Submit a pull requests on github for updates or new chapters https://github.com/ccswbs/UoGd7-Training.git
 2. Subscribe to the repo and review new updates as they come in